Hi friends, thanks for stopping by to read about how I’m arranging housesitting positions.

 The big difference between a free and paid membership is being able to apply for housesitting jobs.
 It cost $50 for my one year membership and Housecarers added an extra free month for me.

 Disclosure: affiliate links.
-If you click and sign up for a paid membership, you and I will each receive a bonus of 6 months added to our membership.
+If you click and sign up for a paid membership, I will receive a commission for the referral.

 I sure wish a housesit in Australia had been posted for 2024 because the homeowners have a camel.
 That would be a new pet for me to look after!